cedi/cedi.github.io/content/post/above-the-line-framework/index.md

 ---
 title: 'Above-the-line / Below-the-line framework'
-subtitle: 'A different view on your systems architecture'
+subtitle: 'A different view on your systems design'
-summary: 'Introduction into the "Above-the-line / Below-the-line framework and why you look at your systems architecture all wrong.'
+summary: 'Introduction into the "Above-the-line / Below-the-line" framework and why you look at your systems design mostly wrong.'
 authors:
 - cedi
 tags: